Permanent Health Insurance

 Neil’s Cancer Claim With British Friendly

-Neil is a Drewberry client who bought a British Friendly Income Protection policy.
-He had the cover for 4 years before he needed the policy.
+Neil is a Drewberry client who bought British Friendly Permanent Health Insurance Cover.
+He had cover for 4 years before he needed the policy.

 It started with a bout of stomach pains.
 After visiting his GP and having some tests, consultants diagnosed Neil with stage 2 bowel cancer.
 He was unable to work while he had surgery and recovered, so made a successful claim with British Friendly.